Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The only way to make sense out of change is to plunge into it, move with it, and join the dance."
+> "Failure will never overtake me if my determination to succeed is strong enough."
-> — **Alan Watts**
+> — **Og Mandino**

 ---